 But it’s also possible that the American public will never get to read Mueller’s report — at least not the full version.
-That’s because Acting Attorney General Matthew Whitaker (assuming that he’s still in the job when the report comes in) and other Justice Department officials will give key members of Congress a brief overview of what’s in the report and then determine whether and how to make Mueller’s findings public.
-It’s not at all obvious that Whitaker, who has been critical of Mueller’s investigation in the past, will want to share the full report more broadly, and President Trump’s attorneys might even try to block its release.
+That’s because the attorney general and other Justice Department officials will give key members of Congress a brief overview of what’s in the report and then determine whether and how to make Mueller’s findings public.
+It’s not at all obvious that the attorney general (whether it’s current acting attorney general Matthew Whitaker or Trump’s new attorney general pick, William Barr), will want to share the full report more broadly, and President Trump’s attorneys might even try to block its release.

-But in some ways, Mueller has been writing a public “report” over the past 13 months, through the indictments and charging documents that his office has issued.
+But in some ways, Mueller has been writing a public “report” over the past 15 months, through the indictments and charging documents that his office has issued.
 Many of the indictments, describing what Mueller and his team have found, are more detailed than required.
-(Much of the detail in a supplement to Michael Flynn’s sentencing memo released late Tuesday was redacted.)

 To be clear, we don’t actually know for sure if Mueller’s strategy is to use court documents to present his findings to the public.
 But if we consider the sum of the information that Mueller has already released publicly as a kind of “report” to Congress and the electorate, what have we learned?1